Joe Mantello: Career

 A Roundabout Theatre Company revival of Lips Together, Teeth Apart directed by Mantello was scheduled to open at the American Airlines Theatre in April 2010, when one of the stars, Megan Mullally, suddenly quit.
 The production was postponed indefinitely due to her departure.

 Mantello directed the Jon Robin Baitz play Other Desert Cities at the Booth Theater in 2011.
 He returned to acting for the first time in over a decade with the role of Ned Weeks in the Broadway limited engagement revival of The Normal Heart in April 2011, for which he was nominated for the Tony Award as Best Performance by an Actor in a Leading Role in a Play.
 Mantello had previously been nominated for the Tony Award for his role as Louis in Angels in America.

 He directed the Off-Broadway world premiere of the musical Dogfight in the summer of 2012 at the Second Stage Theater.
 In January 2013, he directed the Broadway premiere of Sharr White's The Other Place at the Samuel J. Friedman Theatre.
 In 2014 he directed Sting's new musical The Last Ship.
 He directed the Harvey Fierstein play Casa Valentina, which premiered on Broadway in April 2014.

 Mantello acted in the revival of The Glass Menagerie which opened on Broadway at the Belasco Theatre in February 2017.
 Directed by Sam Gold, the play starred Sally Field as Amanda Wingfield, with Mantello playing Tom.

 In 2018, Joe Mantello was inducted into the American Theater Hall of Fame.
+In 2022, Mantello was featured in the book 50 Key Figures in Queer US Theatre.